 Patient Care Coordination, as an overall objective, has both clinical and administrative components as reflected by the industry initiatives of PCMH (Patient-Centered Medical Home) and ACOs (Accountable Care Organizations).
 The PCC domain scope and profiles to-date have only addressed the clinical exchange component.
 The IHE position/coverage of the administrative requirements for this objective is becoming increasingly important.

-The utilization of the latest PCC profiles focused on workflow automation will be dependent on an appropriate organization in the healthcare ecosystem recognizing their value and “owning” the administration of the rules engine.

-Todo:

-impact of fhir, specifically to QED, others?

-DAF white paper

-Add strategic goals and action ideas
+Although PCC has historically focused heavily on content profiles it is moving toward workflow type profiles, having published several such profiles over the past few years.
+As a result PCC is beginning to look outwards to other domains to figure out how to bridge gaps that may exist in clinical workflows between and across various IHE domains.

+Consideration of new implementation guides and standards such as C-CDA and FHIR and how they relate to existing and future work in PCC.

 Summary of Future Plans: [Overall Objective: less new profiles and more consolidation and workflows]